amazon-archives/aws-reinvent-2019-mobile-workshops/MOB303/1_Auth/README.md

 ![Signin Form](./images/4_signin_form.png)

 Select the *Create Account* link and follow the sign up flow to create a new user.
 Be sure to use an email address you have access to as you will need to confirm the account.
+You may need to check your Junk Mail folder for the verification email.

 Once you have created a user, you will need to sign in with that user.
 After signing in, you will find yourself on a React starter page.
 In future modules, we will replace the boilerplate site.